New Light Species and the CMB: Methodology

 \subsection{Relevant decoupling temperatures}

-The focus of our work is on those models which require detailed numerical analysis.
-We are interested in those species which were at some point in thermal equilibrium with the SM and will contribute significantly to $g_*$.
-Specifically, we consider species which decouple during other SM events, such as the entropy redistribution resulting from the net annihilation of some massive species.

-One possibility is that a new light species decouples at temperatures above all relevant scales of the SM, specifically at $T \gtrsim$ TeV.
-At such high temperatures, all SM species would be present and relativistic.
-Any potential contribution of this new species at recombination would then be diluted by the large number of entropy redistributions as all SM species eventually annihilate away.
-Using eq.\ (\ref{eq:deltagstar}), combined with the total SM degrees of freedom $g_*=106.75$, we find that the largest possible contribution of a species with $g_X$ degrees of freedom which decouples above all SM energy scales is

-Any additional species beyond those of the SM which redistribute their entropy after $X$ decouples will only further suppress the contribution $\Delta g_*$.
-These contributions are far below the experimental resolution on $g_*$, so new light species must decouple at much lower temperatures to be detectable with the CMB.
+For new light species to currently be detectable with the CMB, they must decouple at low enough temperatures such that their contribution $\Delta g_*$ is within the experimental sensitivity of Planck \cite{Planck}.
 The full dependence of $\Delta g_*$ on the decoupling temperature for various particle types is shown in figure \ref{fig:dgeffvsT}.
 This functional dependence is calculated in the instantaneous decoupling approximation by using eq.\ (\ref{eq:deltagstar}) in combination with $g_*$ of the SM as a function of temperature, which is shown in figure \ref{fig:geffvsT}.

-As we see in figure \ref{fig:dgeffvsT}, for a species to be within the sensitivity of Planck \cite{Planck}, it must decouple at temperatures $T \lesssim 200$ MeV, which corresponds to the approximate scale of the QCD phase transition (see \cite{Levkova:2012jd} and references therein for details).
+As we see in figure \ref{fig:dgeffvsT}, for a species to be within the sensitivity of Planck, it must decouple at temperatures $T \lesssim 200$ MeV, which corresponds to the approximate scale of the QCD phase transition (see \cite{Levkova:2012jd} and references therein for details).
 Prior to this point, quarks and gluons are the relevant degrees of freedom for the QCD sector, such that the total number of SM degrees of freedom is $g_* = 61.75$.
 As the universe cools to lower temperatures, the SM transitions to a regime where mesons and baryons are the appropriate degrees of freedom.
 Specifically, the relevant hadrons present below the QCD phase transition are pions and charged kaons, such that $g_* = 19.25$.
 This significant reduction in the degrees of freedom results from the rapid annihilation or decay of any more massive hadrons which may have formed during the transition.
 The QCD phase transition therefore corresponds to a large redistribution of entropy into the remaining degrees of freedom, such that any species which decouples from the SM prior to the transition will not contribute significantly to the CMB.

 In principle, it is possible to discover species which decouple during the QCD phase transition, as those species could contribute values of $\Delta g_*$ above the experimental sensitivity.
 However, the precise details of this phase transition are not well-understood because of, e.g., strong coupling effects, and this transition is an area of active study (see \cite{Rischke,CasalderreyEtAl,LeupoldEtAl} and references therein).
 Consequently, we do not know how to make precise predictions for $\Delta g_*$ for species decoupling in this era.
 These computations are beyond the scope of our work, so we choose to restrict our focus to species which decouple after the QCD phase transition.